Galley Fare on Sailaway Alaska Tours – Fresh, Hearty, and Wholly Alaskan

 Evening:

 Dinner served on deck or in the saloon.
 Dessert and drinks follow.
-If anchored near a beach, we sometimes dine ashore.
+If anchored near a beach, we may even dine ashore.

-Snacks, drinks, and fruit are available all day.
+Snacks and drinks are available all day.
 Guests never go hungry.

 -